tyseer2335/forecast-ai/scrum-update/week-3/individual-contributions.md

 - Add bullet points to progress updates and plans for next week to present during tutorials

 ### Aditya Ohri:
+- Worked on all questions for D1 planning.md, editing and adding key details to the team's responses
+- Will work on architecture diagram
+- Met with team and partner and led discussion on tech stack/architecture decision

 ### Tyseer Toufiq:
 - Completed Q1 and added it to D1/planning.md